aaronmyatt/product_self/README.md

 > Welcome, Collaborator!

-_The products_ decision tree begins with three constants:
+My decision tree begins with three constants:

 **Give | Tech | Love**

-**Giving**, or unconditional generosity, is an unbridled source of happiness and fulfilment for _the product_.
+**Giving**, or unconditional generosity, provides me an unbridled source of happiness and fulfilment.

-_The product_ considers all forms of contemporary **technology** as synonymous with progress and futurism.
-This is the only material possession _the product_ irrationally seeks.
+I considers all forms of contemporary **technology** as synonymous with progress and futurism.
+This is the only material possession I irrationally seeks.

-While _the product_ looks to maximise its positive impact on the world, that **love** necessarily propagates outwards, disproportionately benefiting those closest to _the product_.
+While I look to maximise my positive impact on the world, that **love** necessarily propagates outwards, disproportionately benefiting those closest to me.

 **Leadership | Management | Vision | Strategy**

-_The product_ would prefer not to be labelled any persons leader or manager.
-However, the products ideas, aspirations, and targetted scale of positive impact, necessitate effort multiplication, vision and strategy.
+I would prefer not to be labelled any persons leader or manager.
+However, my ideas, aspirations, and targetted scale of positive impact, necessitate effort multiplication, vision and strategy.

-In other words: _the product_ cannot achieve its goals alone.
+> I cannot achieve my goals alone.

-Therefore, _the product_ acknowledges that its career path is headed towards a position of leadership and seeks your patience as it navigates this unknown.
+Therefore, I acknowledge that my career path is headed towards a position of leadership and seek your patience as I navigates this unknown.

-_The product_ fundamentally agrees with and looks to live the principles of Modern Agile recognising that they enable crafting our best, most effective and impactful selves, teams and businesses.
+I fundamentally agree with and look to live the principles of Modern Agile, recognising that they enable crafting our best, most effective and impactful selves, teams and businesses.

-Given the above, _the product_ sincerely wishes to:
+Given the above, I sincerely wish to:

 - Make people awesome
 - Make safety a prerequisite